 Alternatively, if you’re more of a do-it-yourselfer, you can use a search engine to look for cars such as iSeeCars.com, AutoTrader, or Cars.com and visit the dealerships once you have narrowed down your search.
 You will be in complete control of the transaction and will do your own negotiating.

-That said, it’s worth your while to arm yourself with information before you walk into a Costco-authorized dealer and blindly plunk down your money.
-Do a little bit of research beforehand, such as browsing listings and getting a general sense of market value for the particular car you’re interested in; a great way to do this is with pricing and deal-rating tools such as the iSeeCars price analysis, available as part of the VIN report.
+That said, it’s worth your while to arm yourself with information before you walk into a Costco-authorized dealer.
+Do a little bit of research beforehand, such as browsing listings and getting a general sense of market value for the particular car you’re interested in; a great way to do this is with pricing and deal-rating tools such as the iSeeCars price analysis, available as part of the sites free VIN check.

 Remember, it’s not all about the MSRP or the invoice price - certain models reliably sell for less than their makers price them at, and manufacturer incentives can often drop prices dramatically.
 This could mean significant savings even without buying through the Costco program.
 As with all things, it’s worth doing your homework - the more you know beforehand, the better equipped you are to find the best deal out there.

-If you’re ready to start the car buying process, you can search over 4 million new and used cars with the iSeeCars.com search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars VIN check report.
+If you’re ready to start the car buying process, you can search over 4 million new and used cars with the iSeeCars.com search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars VIN check report and Best Cars rankings.